Bali – the Island of Gods

-Mama San – Step into colonial Britain in Shanghai feel in the 1920’s with marble tables, chersterfields, high industrial style ceilings with a cuisine to die for by Australian star Chef Will Meyrick.
+Mama San – Step into colonial Britain in Shanghai feel of the 1920’s with marble tables, chersterfields, high industrial style ceilings with a cuisine to die for from Australian star Chef Will Meyrick.

 Bali Batik – a colonial feel, clean touch, with the charm of South East Asia, spice filled space for delicious Asian dishes from Indonesia, Vietnam and neighbouring countries.

-Shelter Seminyak – from preservative free ice lollies, to club sandwiches with a twist, to fruit bowls and Indonesian peanutty dishes, it’s a great escape from the buzz of the boutique filled streets.
+Shelter Seminyak – from preservative free ice lollies, to club sandwiches with a twist, to fruit bowls and Indonesian peanut-filled dishes, it’s a great escape from the buzz of the boutique filled streets.

 Sardine – romantic setting with view on the rice fields, lit by night.
 Sophistication on a plate, sweetness in the service.
 Love this place for a date and dinner with friends.

-Sunset beach time at La Laguna – think hippy chic, gypset style, Legian beach, Cafe del Mar and the scent of Frangipani.
+Sunset beach time at La Laguna – think hippy chic, gypsy style, Legian beach, Cafe del Mar and the scent of Frangipani.
 This is it!